ory/hydra/README.md

 ### Sponsors

+**[Become a ORY Hydra sponsor now](https://www.patreon.com/bePatron?c=581435&rid=1746199)** and help keep the project open source, free, and maintained.
+Additionally, sponsors unlock

+* exclusive access to private community.
+* featured logo & link in the readme and on the website.
+* placement in release announcements.

+Sponsorship starts at 600$ per month.
+We accept smaller contributions as well, but without the benefits listed above.

 <img src="docs/images/sponsors/auth0.png" align="left" width="30%" alt="Auth0.com" />

 We are proud to have [Auth0](https://auth0.com) as a **gold sponsor** for ORY Hydra.
 [Auth0](https://auth0.com) solves